Ed Bowes

-Ed Bowes is a filmmaker, writer, and director who pioneered the use of video as cinema.
+A pioneer of new media, Ed Bowes is a writer, director and filmmaker who used video as cinema.
 The first person to make a feature-length film in video, he used poets, musicians, artists, video- and filmmakers as performers in films such as Romance (1975) and Better, Stronger (1978–79).
 As a result of the notice given to his camera work, Bowes began his long career as a cinematographer for filmmakers and video artists including Kathryn Bigelow, Lizzie Borden, Vito Acconci, and Robert Longo, among others.
 In the 1970s, he was instrumental in creating early exhibitions of video art at MoMA, The Kitchen, and other Downtown New York venues.
 He taught advanced filmmaking for more than three decades at the School of Visual Arts, where he influenced several generations of contemporary filmmakers.
 His work is in the collection of The Museum of Modern Art, New York, and Moderna Museet in Stockholm, Sweden.
 It is also represented in The Kitchen Archive at The Getty Research Institute and the Long Beach Museum of Art Video Archive.

 Early life and education

 After two years at Le Moyne College in Syracuse, NY, Ed Bowes decided to pursue filmmaking and transferred to The New School for Social Research in New York City.
-Bowes’ first job was as an assistant to filmmaker and photographer Arnold Eagle on projects with artist and filmmaker Hans Richter, and photographers Cornell Capa, Gjon Mili, and Philippe Halsman.
-He started working in films as an assistant editor on Paper Lion and unit manager on Alice’s Restaurant and A New Leaf.
-He also worked on the development and line production of Jacques Levi's projected adaptation of Abbie Hoffman's Revolution for the Hell of It and Hillard Elkins’ staging of A Doll’s House.
+Bowes' first job was as an assistant to filmmaker and photographer Arnold Eagle on projects with artist and filmmaker Hans Richter, and photographers Cornell Capa, Gjon Mili, and Philippe Halsman.
+He started working in films as an assistant editor on Paper Lion and unit manager on Alice's Restaurant and A New Leaf.
+He also worked on the development and line production of Jacques Levi's projected adaptation of Abbie Hoffman's Revolution for the Hell of It and Hillard Elkins' staging of A Doll's House.